About The Festival

 Mind Body Spirit

-Get moving and give your day a flying start with our daily Zumba class on the Piazza or de-stress, relax and feel great while you stretch and energise with our uplifting Yoga class.
+Get moving and give your day a flying start with our daily Zumba class on the Piazza or de-stress, relax and feel great while you stretch and energise with an uplifting Yoga class.
 During the day there are talks on a variety of hot topics from land care to reconciliation plus inspirational and community singing sessions to help you chill.

 There are many ways to get involved or find a stage to share your music at the National Folk Festival.
-From joining one of our community ensembles such as the Festival Choir, Percussion Jam or Fiddle Rally to participating in one of a number of workshops from learning instruments to hands-on craft activities or performing on one of the Festival’s open mic or blackboard stages you can learn, share and be creative.
+From joining one of our community ensembles such as the Festival Choir (pictured), Percussion Jam or Fiddle Rally to participating in one of a number of workshops from learning instruments to hands-on craft activities or performing on one of the Festival’s open mic or blackboard stages you can learn, share and be creative.

 A vibrant Community Arts precinct provides a place for patrons to mingle with resident artists and have fun creating something fantabulous to wear, hang or simply to adore.
 If you are a creative person you will love the over 250 inclusive and accessible workshops and activities from puppet making to felting and woodcraft on offer.
 A chance to indulge in some arty fun or simply to chill while you paint a piece of our Festival mural.